Dynamic Network Autoregressive Models for Functional Panel Data: Estimation and Asymptotic Theory

-\begin{assumption}[Series approximation] $\{\phi_k: k = 1,2, \ldots\}$ is a series of continuous orthonormal basis functions satisfying $\sup_{s \in [0,1]} |\alpha_0(s) - \phi^K(s)^\top \theta_{0\alpha}| \lesssim K^{-\pi}$ and $\max_{j \in [d_x]} \sup_{s \in [0,1]}|\beta_{0j}(s) - \phi^K(s)^\top \theta_{0j}| \lesssim K^{-\pi}$. \end{assumption}
+\begin{assumption}[Series approximation] $\{\phi_k: k = 1,2, \ldots\}$ is a series of continuous orthonormal basis functions satisfying $\sup_{s \in [0,1]} \|\phi^K(s)\| \lesssim \sqrt{K}$, $\sup_{s \in [0,1]} |\alpha_0(s) - \phi^K(s)^\top \theta_{0\alpha}| \lesssim K^{-\varsigma}$, $\sup_{s \in [0,1]} |\gamma_0(s) - \phi^K(s)^\top \theta_{0\gamma}| \lesssim K^{-\varsigma}$, and $\max_{j \in [d_x]} \sup_{s \in [0,1]}|\beta_{0j}(s) - \phi^K(s)^\top \theta_{0j}| \lesssim K^{-\varsigma}$. \end{assumption}

 Assumptions \ref{as:sample_space}(i) and (ii) together imply that the number of interacting partners for each unit is bounded (i.e., the network must be sparse).
 These assumptions play a crucial role in characterizing the stochastic process of the outcome functions.
-In Assumption \ref{as:observables}, part (i) assumes that the covariates are non-stochastic and bounded.
-This type of assumption is frequently utilized in the spatial and network literature and can be interpreted as viewing the analysis conditional on the realized values of the covariates.
+In Assumption \ref{as:observables}, part (i) assumes that the initial outcomes and covariates are non-stochastic and bounded.
+This type of assumption is frequently utilized in the spatial and network literature and can be interpreted as viewing the analysis conditional on the realized values of these variables.
 Meanwhile, part (ii) is introduced to ensure some convergence results for the quadratic moments.

 Assumption \ref{as:error}(i) allows the error terms to be fully heteroskedastic.
 Part (ii) should be standard.
-Part (iii) is a high-level condition, which plays an important role to obtain the parametric convergence rate for the GMM estimator.
-In general, if $\Gamma_{it}$ belongs to $L^2([0,1]^2)$, it admits the following series expansion:
+Part (iii) is a high-level condition, which plays an important role in obtaining the parametric convergence rate for the GMM estimator.
+This assumption essentially requires the covariance operator $\Gamma_{it}$ to be \textit{trace class} (see, e.g., \citealp{hsing2015theoretical}).
+More specifically, if $\Gamma_{it}$ belongs to $L^2([0,1]^2)$, it admits the following series expansion:

 for some sequence of constants $\{ \kappa_{it,k_1,k_2}\}$.
 By the orthonormality of $\phi_k$,